3lvis/Ariadne/README.md

 # Ariadne

+In Greek myth, Ariadne gives Theseus the thread that lets him enter the labyrinth, reach the center, and find his way back out.

+That is the core idea here: not just a map, but a path.

 There is a strange gap in modern computing.

 We can summon a car across a city, route a package across an ocean, and watch a storm move across a continent in real time.
 But when a person steps through a doorway into an unfamiliar building, the digital world goes silent.
 The map ends at the entrance.
 The final distance, often the most human distance, is left to hesitation, guesswork, and social friction.